Industry News

 Content recycling: "doing better with less"

-The overproduction of content saturates the web and exhausts marketing teams without guaranteeing better results.
-To become more efficient, businesses must learn to make better use of what they already produce.
-Content recycling then becomes a key lever for "doing better with less" and improving content performance over time.
+Content overproduction saturates the web and exhausts marketing teams without guaranteeing better results.
+To work more efficiently, businesses must learn to make better use of what they already produce.
+Content recycling then becomes a key driver for "doing better with less" and sustainably improving content performance.

 Why is content recycling becoming essential?